Flushable Dog Poop Bags: Are They Good For The Environment?

 While there are some benefits to using flushable dog poop bags, there are potential drawbacks to consider as well.

-One issue is that some municipalities have strict regulations about what can be flushed down the toilet.
+Among the challenges with sustainable dog poop cleanup is that some municipalities impose strict regulations on what can be flushed, impacting the use of flushable bags.
 So before you start using flushable dog poop bags, be sure to check with your local city or county government to see if there are any restrictions in place.

 Another potential problem with flushable dog poop bags is that they may not break down as quickly as advertised.
 This could lead to clogs in your plumbing if you're not careful.